 Misdemeanor Conviction Firearm Prohibition

 While the law appears to be clear that a conviction exceeding one year invokes the Federal firearms prohibition, the phrase “crime punishable by imprisonment for a term exceeding one year” does not actually mean what it says.
-Instead, the phrase is defined at 18 U.S.C. § 921(a)(20) and does not include state misdemeanor convictions that are “punishable by a term of imprisonment of two years or less.”
+Instead, the phrase is defined at 18 U.S.C.
+921(a)(20) and does not include state misdemeanor convictions that are “punishable by a term of imprisonment of two years or less.”
 In Pennsylvania, most second and third-degree misdemeanors offenses are punishable by two years or less, which means convictions of such offenses normally would not trigger the firearm ban.
-A misdemeanor of the first degree is punishable by up to five years in jail, so a conviction of a first-degree misdemeanor would prohibit a person from possessing a firearm under Federal law.
+A misdemeanor of the first degree is punishable by up to five years in jail, so a conviction of a first degree misdemeanor would prohibit a person from possessing a firearm under Federal law.
+Highest tier, second offense DUI convictions in Pennsylvania are first degree misdemeanors and thereby trigger the firearm prohibition.

 Max Sentence and Not Actual Sentence Imposed